SilverHalf/temple-of-febe/unit/phasing.md

 - [Malice] tethers will not disappear, but any adds already present will despawn.
 - Any [Gluttony] orbs already present will despawn.

-Based on this, we can divide the final part of the fight into several sections:
+We can divide the final part of the fight into several sections based on phasing convenience:

 <img class="seq-img" src="../timelines/images/phasing/full.svg">

-- <span style="color:green">Green</span> sections represent periods where the phasing is more convenient.
+- <span style="color:00d412">Green</span> sections represent periods where the phasing is more convenient.
 Carried over mechanics will be inconsequential, or difficult mechanics will be cancelled.
 - <span style="color:yellow">Yellow</span> sections have a small amount of added difficulty or deviations from normal strategy that require adaptation on the fly.
 - <span style="color:orange">Orange</span> sections are inconvenent timings that should be avoided, but are not run-ending.
 - <span style="color:red">Red</span> sections represent bad timings that should be avoided at all costs.